 Maker: Anthony Nelme

-A rare early English antique silver coffee pot of straight tapering form with a domed lid typical of the period....
+A rare early antique silver coffee pot with straight tapering sides and domed lid typical of the period.
+Wooden side...Buy NowEnquire

-A rare early English antique silver coffee pot of straight tapering form with a domed lid typical of the period.
-Britannia standard silver*.
-Side handle.
+A rare early antique silver coffee pot with straight tapering sides and domed lid typical of the period.
+Wooden side handle.
 Large size and good weight.
-Nice plain style with contemporary strapwork mounts and ornate thumb piece.
-Particularly attractive is the decorative silver mount to the wooden handle and the little hinged flap on the end of the spout.
+A nice feature is the little hinged flap on the end of the spout.

 Maker Anthony Nelme.

-*Britannia Standard silver.
-In 1696, so extensive had become the melting and clipping of coinage that the silversmiths were forbidden to use the sterling standard for their wares, but had to use a new higher standard, 95.8 per cent.
-New hallmarks were ordered, “the figure of a woman commonly called Britannia” and the lion’s head erased (torn off at the neck) replacing the lion passant and the leopard’s head crowned.
+Britannia Standard.
+In 1696, so extensive had become the melting and clipping of coinage that the silversmiths were forbidden to use the sterling standard for their wares, but had to use a new higher standard, 95.8 per cent with new hallmarks – “the figure of a woman commonly called Britannia (or Hibernia)” and the lion’s head erased (torn off at the neck) to replace the lion passant and the leopard’s head crowned.
 This continued until the old standard of 92.5 per cent was restored in 1720.
-Britannia standard silver still continues to be produced even today.

 Literature.
 Coffee and chocolate were established as part of social life by the end of the century and coffee pots can be found from the 1680’s onwards.
 Initially, these tall form pots (as averse to the squatter teapot shape) were used for both coffee and chocolate however we term chocolate pots to be those with either a removable finial or removable lid for inserting a swizzle stick.
 We also nominate some early side handled pots as chocolate pots.

 This handsome pot is in very good condition.
 Excellent colour and weight.
 Moderate signs of wear commensurate with age.
 This pot has been water tested and does not leak.